Jason Plato: Vauxhall (2000–2001)

-Plato joined Vauxhall in 2000, again taking 5th place in the championship.
-For 2001 the series had a new set of reduced-cost rules, fewer big-name drivers as a result, and Vauxhall had by far the best car.
+Plato joined Vauxhall in 2000, again taking fifth place in the championship.
+For 2001, the series had a new set of reduced-cost rules, fewer big-name drivers as a result, and Vauxhall had by far the best car.
 In a contentious and hard-fought season, Plato won the championship after team-mate Yvan Muller's car caught fire at the last round.

 ASCAR and Break from BTCC (2002–2003)

 With an ambition to get into NASCAR racing, Plato moved to the British ASCAR stock car scene in 2002, finishing third in the championship for XCEL Motorsport Ford Taurus.

-In 2003, he was a driver coach for SEAT, returning to the BTCC with the Spanish team in 2004.
+In 2003, Plato was a driver coach for SEAT, returning to the BTCC with the Spanish team in 2004.

-BTCC return (2004–present)
+BTCC return (2004–2022)

 SEAT (2004–2008)

 Plato, at Donington Park during the 2005 British Touring Car Championship.

-He was employed by SEAT to help with their driver development in 2003, and when they entered a BTCC team in 2004, he was the natural choice to lead the team.
+Plato was employed by SEAT to help with their driver development in 2003, and when they entered a BTCC team in 2004, he was the natural choice to lead the team.
 However the new SEAT Toledo needed developing if it were to become a race winner.
 Despite the development work needed, the car proved to be a winner right from the start, with Plato going on to win more races than any other driver (seven in total), finishing third overall in the championship.
-The regulations for 2004 meant that the driver who finished 10th in the first of the meeting's 3 races had pole (and a light car) for race 2, and the winner of race 2 had pole for race 3 (although with a now-heavier car).
-As a result of this, the championship rules were changed to reversing the top 10 of the race 3 grid, putting an end to this tactic, and the pace of Matt Neal's Team Dynamics Honda and Yvan Muller's Vauxhall left Plato unable to challenge for a second title in 2005.
-He finished 4th in the 2005 championship with only three wins to his credit during the season, with the team now run by Northern South.
+The regulations for 2004 meant that the driver who finished tenth in the first of the meeting's three races had pole (and a light car) for race 2, and the winner of race 2 had pole for race 3 (although with a now-heavier car).
+As a result of this, the championship rules were changed to reversing the top-ten of the race 3 grid, putting an end to this tactic, and the pace of Matt Neal's Team Dynamics Honda and Yvan Muller's Vauxhall left Plato unable to challenge for a second title in 2005.
+He finished fourth in the 2005 championship with only three wins to his credit during the season, with the team now run by Northern South.

 Plato driving for SEAT at the Oulton Park round of the 2006 British Touring Car Championship.